-Fine artist, poet, singer, dancer and an actor from Kolkata, Papia Ghoshal is a versatile personality who has built up a prominent brand name in the international art and poetry scenario, for her uniquely alternative style, boldness and imagination that left an eternal impact to her followers.
-She is also known for her distinguished raw voice while singing traditional Baul and other rare forms of Bengali folk songs.
+Fine artist, poet, baul singer and an actor from Kolkata, Papia Ghoshal is a versatile personality who has built up a prominent brand name in the international art and poetry scenario.
+She is known for her uniquely alternative style, boldness and imagination as well as for her distinguished raw voice while singing traditional Baul and other rare forms of Bengali folk songs.

 Her way of life, she believes has much in common with the ancient philosophy and practices of the Bauls of Bengal.
-Papia, being a bohemian by nature, chose to be based in the south of Bohemian Prague, surrounded by the nature, where the holy Celtic Oppidum, river Vltava and the preserved forests at Zavist Zbraslav mingle in ecstasy.
-She also loves to find out time to spend quiet moments at her ashram, a musical & meditative space in the outskirts of Kolkata, in the winters, when India spreads her arms to the world.
+Papia, being a bohemian, chose to be based in Bohemia, Prague, surrounded by the nature, where the Zavist, holy Celtic Oppidum, river Vltava and the forest mingle in ecstasy.
+She also loves to spend quiet moments at her ashram, a musical & meditative space in the outskirts of Kolkata in the winter.

-Papia Ghoshal is a graduate from the University of Calcutta, in Political Science, Sociology, Indian Classical Music, Rabindra Sangeet and Folk Music, followed by Master’s degree in Indian Music.
-Later she did her further studies in Fine Arts from a college in London & dedicated herself to Indian art.
-Papia was an apprentice & friend of the Indian legendary painter Prakash Karmakar, by whose side she painted for over 15 years.
+Papia Ghoshal is a graduate from the University of Calcutta in political science, sociology, Indian classical music, Rabindra sangeet and folk music, followed by master’s degree in Indian music.
+Later she did her further studies in fine arts from Merton College in London and dedicated herself to Indian art.
+Papia was an apprentice of the Indian legendary painter Prakash Karmakar for over 15 years.

 Papia’s work is a fascinating mixture of traditional Indian philosophy and the European surrealist movement.
 She often challenges norms and overcomes boundaries between reality & fantasy.
 On the contrary, she merges those together, from which her own unconventional style is created.
 The strange, almost magical transformations of the human form goes beyond anthropology, to enter the realm of poetic metamorphosis.